aschluter/ClinPrior/README.md

 | ADGRG1 |	9289 |	0.548488778 |	NDUFA1 |	4694 |	0.586792265 |
 | ASPA |	443 |	0.513182187 |	ASPA |	443 |	0.529834244 |

-The best genes matching the patient's HPOs.
+The final result provides an ordered list of genes that match the patient's HPOs.
+The PriorFunct and PriorPhys columns report the phenotypic scores after propagation through the functional and physical gene-gene interactions of the network.